Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Implementation and scaling

 \subsection{Computational complexity scaling of the algorithm}

 3D simulations run in a cube $ \mathcal{C} $ with $N=N_x\cdot N_y\cdot N_z$ equally spaced points,

 The application of the algorithm is subdivided into three computations.
-The calculation of the derivatives of $\vec{f}$ as well as the right hand side of the ODE \eqref{PropEquation} followed by its integration.
+The calculation of the spatial derivatives of $\vec{f}$ as well as the right hand side of the ODE \eqref{PropEquation} followed by its integration.

 In the first step the derivatives are approximated by finite differences.
-These do, for a single point, not depend on the size of the lattice.
-Nevertheless, the derivatives have to be performed explicitly for each point and for each dimension.
+These have to be performed explicitly for each point and for each dimension.
 For the calculation of the derivatives the computational load $\mathbf{C}_\text{D}$ is obtained to be

 where $D$ is the number of spatial dimensions.